 in fact, urge mandatory eye protection in school or community-sponsored sports.

 Sports-related injuries in all age groups happen most often in basketball, racquet

 sports, and baseball.
 Other high-risk sports are hockey, football, lacrosse, boxing,

 Although eye protection can't prevent every injury, the right gear is extremely effective.

 (Keep in mind that proper eye protection varies from sport to sport.)
 According to

-the AAO and the AOA, 90% of sports-related eye injuries can be prevented.
+the AAO and the AOA, the majority of sports-related eye injuries can be prevented.